 * Note that:

-- You may also try Fileden as it is only file hosting I know that would give you a direct-link (A Must for javascript to work)
+- You may also try Fileden as it is only file hosting I know that would give you a direct-link (A Must for javascript to work) or you can just upload it to your Google pages(phasing out).

 But keep the jQuery URL as is, since Google hosts jQuery(and others) very very well.